Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

 \subsection{Spatiotemporal power spectra of magnetic fluctuations}

-Using the mode-decomposition method described in Section~\ref{method}, we obtain the spatiotemporal power spectra of this in situ turbulence interval in the plasma flow frame (Fig.~\ref{fig:3}).
-Since the magnetic, velocity, and density spectra exhibit similar spatiotemporal characteristics, we present the magnetic spectra in the main text, which are the most robust owing to their higher temporal resolution.
-The corresponding velocity and density spectra, together with additional magnetic results, are provided in Fig.~\ref{fig:8} in Appendix A.
+Benefiting from multi-spacecraft observations, the frequency and wavenumber spectra are measured independently rather than inferred, enabling us to directly investigate the spatiotemporal distribution of energy across different wave modes.
+Figure~\ref{fig:2D_spec} shows the spatiotemporal power spectra of the magnetic field in the plasma flow frame, which are the most robust owing to their higher temporal resolution.
+Corresponding power spectra for velocity, density, and additional magnetic components, exhibiting similar characteristics, are shown in Figure~\ref{fig:v_n_spec} in Appendix~\ref{Appen_B}.